Pilou97/rock-n-rollup/doc/src/plugins/crypto.md

 # How to use the Crypto plugin

 Let's say you have a `transition`.
-If you want to use the crypto plugin you just have to add the Crypto trait to the Runtime constraint:
+If you want to use the crypto plugin, you just have to add the Crypto trait to the Runtime constraint:

 ```rust, noplayground
 # extern crate rock_n_rollup;